Italy Travel Banner

 Even if you’re not into skiing or snowboarding, many resorts offer activities like snowshoeing, sledding, or simply enjoying the stunning mountain views from a cozy chalet.

 3) For a uniquely Italian winter experience, why not take a dip in a thermal bath?
-The ancient Romans were onto something with their love of hot springs, and you can follow in their footsteps at best spots to visit in Italy like Saturnia in Tuscany or Bormio in Lombardy.
+The ancient Romans were onto something with their love of hot springs, and you can follow in their footsteps at the best spots to visit in Italy, like Saturnia in Tuscany or Bormio in Lombardy.

 4) Art lovers, rejoice!
 Winter is the perfect time to explore Italy’s renowned museums and galleries without the usual crowds.